ManishKC030/ManishKC030/README.md

 ## 💬 Quote :

-> “I'm a creep, I'm a weirdo.
-What the hell am I doing here?
-I don't belong here.”
+> "In case I don’t see ya, good afternoon, good evening, and good night!"
-> – *Radiohead*
+> – *The Truman Show*

 ###